aeu/legible-algorithms/leetcode/0068-text-justification/Readme.md

 There were a lot of comments on the original question complaining about how this problem shouldn't be in the Hard category.
 I thought it was hard, as you have to do a decent amount of bookkeeping to solve the problem.
 Also this isn't really a problem you can start banging out right away, you have think about your solution a little bit before you start typing.

-Outpout:
+    Output:
     $ make
     $ ./text_justification

     "This    is    an"
     "example  of text"
     "justifcation.   "

     "What   must   be"
     "acknowledgment  "
     "shall be        "

     "Science   is what we"
     "understand      well"
     "enough to explain to"
     "a   computer.
 Art is"
     "everything  else  we"
     "do                  "